Amigos de Animales 2017 Annual Report

 Other expenses include paying our Appointment Secretary, Magaly, all our kitchen food and supplies, legal services, office supplies, laundry.
 The list of all expenses is itemized in the financial report.

 As you see from the highlights of our Income and Expenses, we are running a good sized business that is staffed entirely by volunteers with the exception of Magaly, our Appointment Secretary.
 The numbers you see are large but commensurate with our service to the community.
 Thanks to our clinics, started in 2005, the community of Boquete and the surrounding areas do not have the packs of starving and sad cats and dogs roaming the streets.
 The community is cleaner and safer thanks to our clinics.

 We are constantly looking for new means of fund-raising and volunteers to work both at the clinics and in various behind the scenes services.

 Financial Statements and budget available upon request or on our website as well as a copy of this Report.

 The Ruby McKenzie Clinic/Animales Events Center

 We acquired the property for our new location in late 2013 and held our first clinic there on January 25, 2015.

-In January 2017, we began our third year there.
+In January 2018, we began our fourth year there.